Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Introduction

-Our approach towards explaining the origin of halo profiles, while being similar to that of \citet[][]{Weinberg.01a} and \citep[][]{Weinberg.01b}, is radically different from most other previous work.
+Our approach towards explaining the origin of halo profiles, while similar to that of \citet[][]{Weinberg.01a,Weinberg.01b}, is significantly different from most other previous work.
 We develop an Eulerian framework for the self-consistent evolution of the coarse-grained DF (under the quasilinear approximation), while previous literature has mainly focused on a Lagrangian framework for the orbital evolution of individual particles in a time-varying potential with the assumption of self-similarity and approximations for the orbital configuration.
 The secondary infall model of \citep[][]{Fillmore.Goldreich.84} and \citep[][]{Bertschinger.85} consists of a spherically symmetric self-similar solution for purely radial orbits that predicts an initial halo profile $\rho_i(r)\sim r^{-\gamma_\rmi}$ relaxing to a final halo profile $\rho(r)\sim r^{-\gamma_\rmf}$ with $\gamma_\rmf = 2$ for $\gamma_i \leq 2$ and $\gamma_\rmf = 3\gamma_\rmi/(1+\gamma_\rmi)$ for $\gamma_\rmi > 2$.
-It is, however, well known that a collisionless system with purely radial orbits is unstable to the formation of non-axisymmetric dipole and quadrupole (bar) modes \citep[][]{Antonov.73}. \citep[][]{Nusser.01} find that for non-zero but constant specific angular momentum per particle, one can obtain the \citep[][]{Fillmore.Goldreich.84} and \citep[][]{Bertschinger.85} slope of $\gamma_\rmf = 3\gamma_\rmi/(1+\gamma_\rmi)$ for all $\gamma_i$.
+It is, however, well known that a collisionless system with purely radial orbits is unstable to the formation of non-axisymmetric dipole and quadrupole (bar) modes \citep[][]{Antonov.73}. \citep[][]{Nusser.01} find that for non-zero but constant specific angular momentum per particle, one can obtain the \citet[][]{Fillmore.Goldreich.84} and \citet[][]{Bertschinger.85} slope of $\gamma_\rmf = 3\gamma_\rmi/(1+\gamma_\rmi)$ for all $\gamma_i$.
 The steep slope of $\gamma_\rmf = 2$ for $\gamma_\rmi < 2$ is eliminated due to the centrifugal barrier and non-zero periapse of particles moving along non-radial orbits.
-Interestingly, \citep[][]{Lu.etal.06} find using 1D simulations that imposing isotropization of the particle velocities during collapse results in $\gamma_\rmf = 1$ for $\gamma_\rmi \leq 0.5$, which they interpreted as a hint that the $r^{-1}$ NFW cusp may originate from orbit isotropization through violent relaxation. \citep[][]{Dekel.etal.03a} and \citep[][]{Dekel.etal.03b} find that halos tend to relax towards a central cusp with $\gamma_\rmf$ slightly larger than $1$.
-They argue that cored halos with $\gamma_\rmf < 1$ exert compressive tidal forces on the infalling subhalos which therefore survive disruption and inspiral all the way to the center under dynamical friction, which results in $\gamma_\rmf \gtrsim 1$.
-This, however, does not take into account core-stalling \citep[][]{Banik.vdBosch.21a,Banik.vdBosch.22}, the stalling of subhalo inspiral due to vanishing dynamical friction in cored galaxies, found in later high resolution idealized simulations \citep[][]{Read.etal.06c,Goerdt.etal.10,Inoue.11,Cole.etal.12}. \citep[][]{Dalal.etal.10} find that a self-similar solution with adiabatic invariance of the radial action yields a halo profile with a central core and a gradual Einasto-like roll-over of the log-slope akin to the halo profiles obtained from the high resolution Via Lactea II and Aquarius simulations.
+Interestingly, \citet[][]{Lu.etal.06} finds using 1D simulations that imposing isotropization of the particle velocities during collapse results in $\gamma_\rmf = 1$ for $\gamma_\rmi \leq 0.5$, which they interpret as a hint that the $r^{-1}$ NFW cusp may originate from orbit isotropization through violent relaxation. \citet[][]{Subramanian.00} and \citet[][]{Subramanian.etal.00} infer, using an effective fluid model for self-similar collapse based on the spherical Jeans equation, that the tangential velocity dispersion must be comparable to the radial dispersion (the halo must be sufficiently close to isotropy) in order to have $1\lesssim \gamma_\rmf < 2$. \citet[][]{Dehnen.McLaughlin.05} finds, using the spherical Jeans equation, that as long as $\rho/\sigma^3_r$ ($\sigma_r$ is the radial velocity dispersion) is a power-law in $r$, the density has an inner log-slope $\gamma \approx 0.81$ and an outer log-slope $\beta \approx 3.44$, with some dependence on the anisotropy parameter. \citet[][]{Dekel.etal.03a,Dekel.etal.03b} finds that halos tend to relax towards a central cusp with $\gamma_\rmf$ slightly larger than $1$.
+They argue that cored halos with $\gamma_\rmf < 1$ exert compressive tidal forces on the infalling subhalos, which therefore survive disruption and inspiral all the way to the center under dynamical friction, resulting in $\gamma_\rmf \gtrsim 1$.
+This, however, does not take into account core-stalling \citep[][]{Banik.vdBosch.21a,Banik.vdBosch.22}, the stalling of subhalo inspiral due to vanishing dynamical friction in cored galaxies, found in later high resolution idealized simulations \citep[][]{Read.etal.06c,Goerdt.etal.10,Inoue.11,Cole.etal.12}. \citet[][]{Dalal.etal.10} finds that a self-similar solution with adiabatic invariance of the radial action yields a halo profile with a central core and a gradual Einasto-like roll-over of the log-slope akin to the profiles obtained from the high resolution Via Lactea II and Aquarius simulations. \citet[][]{Pontzen.Governato.13} uses a prescription for constrained entropy maximization to obtain the distributions of angular momenta and radial actions that match well with those of halos in the GHALO simulation.
+To our knowledge, though, no such entropy-based argument has ever correctly reproduced the halo density profile.